timbeaudet/knowledge_base/faq/today.md

-# Today is 2020-03-08
+# Today is 2020-03-14

 ## Objectives for the day:

-- Update Key Performance Indicators
+- Turn as many TODOs into TODONEs for Turbo Boom!
+- Shoot the development log video
-- Finish writing and thinking for the February/March Devlog video
+- Start editing the development log video on Researching Games.
-- Marketing idea generation with what time is left.

 # Purpose

+- Bring Turbo Boom! closer to release.
-- Get prepared to shoot the next devlog video
+- Get the next devlog video into production